pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 # Python Package Build Tools

-Below, we discuss some of the tools that are commonly used to build Python packages.
-This page is intended to help maintainers select a build tool to use.
+This page is intended to help you select a Python packaging build tool to use in your packaging workflow.
+Below, we discuss the features, benefits and limitations of the most commonly used Python packaging tools.
+We focus on pure-python packages in this guide.
+However, we also highlight tools that currently support python packages with C and other language extensions.
+We also link to resources for more complex packaging builds.

 <!--
 Where i'm leaving off here

-* setuptools is the OG clearly a lot of ppl use it. but the code base seems really messy and it's built on top of disutils that may be sunsetted i python 3.12 ?? so does it make sense for us all to use it or should we consider an example using hatch which seems really nice. extensible and has vcs built in as far as i can tell
+* setuptools is the OG clearly a lot of ppl use it. but the code base seems really messy and it's built on top of distutils that may be sunsetted i python 3.12 ?? so does it make sense for us all to use it or should we consider an example using hatch which seems really nice. extensible and has vcs built in as far as i can tell